 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Not Applicable - d.
 Form RD 442-2, Statement of Budget, Income and Equity (OMB No. 0575-0015) This report covers financial operations relating to the borrower's water or waste disposal project.
 A borrower may submit this financial data on other forms, provided the forms are in a similar format.
 Also, an annual audit may be submitted in lieu of this form (7 CFR section 1780.47). - e.
 Form RD 442-3, Balance Sheet (OMB No. 0575-0015) This report presents the financial status of the borrower's water or waste disposal project.
 A borrower may submit this financial data on other forms, provided the forms are in a similar format.
-Also, an annual audit may be submitted in lieu of this form (7 CFR section 1780.47).

-- 3. Special Reporting Not Applicable - 4.
-Subaward Reporting under the Transparency Act Not Applicable
+Also, an annual audit may be submitted in lieu of this form (7 CFR section 1780.47). - 2.
+Performance Reporting Not Applicable - 3.
+Special Reporting Not Applicable